Voulk/QE/blog/2025-08-03-season-three-trinkets/index.md

 import ITEM from "@site/src/components/ItemLink"

 The last few tiers we've had some very creative trinket ideas - particularly in raid which they often used as a testing ground for new ideas.
 In Manaforge Omega we've returned to fairly standard stat sticks with a few exceptions.
 There are a lot of non-trinket effect options this tier so they might have thought that complex trinkets on top of that would have been too much.
 In any case this should be a shorter read than usual because the trinkets are a lot more similar to one another.
 There's nothing here that's as bombastic as <ITEM>Eye of Kezan</ITEM>, <ITEM>Mister Pick-me-up</ITEM> or <ITEM>Mug's Moxie Jug</ITEM>.
 There are no real S-tier trinkets this tier.
+Just a bunch of well-tuned A-tier options.

 ## How to Evaluate Trinkets